Intelligence plus character — that is the goal of true education.

 The Character Education Partnership (CEP) website is a leading resource for information related to character education...

 CEP's Promising Practice winners contains cited examples of effective character education strategies that have been implemented by Schools of Character.

-CEP also offers a page of lesson plans submitted by National Schools of Character that link character education to school core values and curriculum.
+CEP also offers a page of resources and programs National Schools of Character that link character education to school core values and curriculum.

 Character Education Websites (with excerpt descriptions)

 New Jersey Alliance for Social Emotional and Character Development (NJASECD)